westpa/user_submitted_scripts/BNBS_custom_init/README.rst

   python build_state_dist_bb.py --reference min.gro --bn unbound.gro --bs barstar.gro --bn_path $PWD/000146/ --bs_path $PWD/000163/ bn_west.h5 bs_west.h5

-where --reference is a Gromacs coordinate file for the energy minimized system consisting of the initial unbound state, --bn is the coordinate file for barnase, --bs is the coordinate file for barstar, --bn_path is the directory that contains the conformations from the last iteration from the preparatory, equilibrium simulation of barnase, and --bs_path is the directory that contains the conformations from the last iteration from the preparatory, equilibrium simulation of barstar.
+where --reference is a Gromacs coordinate file for the energy minimized system consisting of the initial unbound state --bn is the coordinate file for barnase
+--bs is the coordinate file for barstar
+--bn_path is the directory that contains the conformations from the last iteration from the preparatory, equilibrium simulation of barnase
+--bs_path is the directory that contains the conformations from the last iteration from the preparatory, equilibrium simulation of barstar.

 The conformations in --bn_path and --bs_path are passed into the west.h5 files for the corresponding proteins, bn_west.h5 and bs_west.h5.

-The output will be a new h5 file called "basis.h5" that contains the basis state information to initialize the actual WE binding simulation.
+The output will be a new h5 file called "basis.h5" that contains the basis state information to initialize the WE binding simulation.

 Next, we run a customized, initialization of the binding simulation using the following: